Simulation Execution and Playback

-To start a simulation, perform the following operations after Creation of Simulation Project
+To start a simulation, perform the following operations after completing Creating a Simulation Project:

 Note